Conflict Management Workshop

-Skills for handling conflict in ways that promote good solutions for everyone.
+Skills for handling conflict in ways that promote good solutions for graduate students and postdoctoral associates.

 Time: 4:00 – 7:00 PM